Agora Hills: Background and release

 Doja Cat spent several of her formative years living in an ashram commune founded and led by jazz musician Alice Coltrane in Agoura Hills, a city in the Santa Monica Mountains of California.
 The purposeful misspelling of the title "Agora Hills" refers to the theme of agoraphilia, which is the love of public life, crowds, and activity, as suggested by song's lyrics about public display of affection.
 Doja Cat also adopts a Californian "valley girl" accent while rapping an entire verse of the song.
-Doja Cat recorded "Agora Hills" during a ten day stint at Harbor Studios in Malibu, California.
+Doja Cat recorded "Agora Hills" during a ten-day stint at Harbor Studios in Malibu, California.
 The song was produced by Earl on the Beat, Gent!, Jean Baptiste and Bangs, who all wrote the track alongside Doja Cat.
 Songwriting credits on the track also go to Brian Holland and Michael Lovesmith, who wrote the sampled "All I Do Is Think of You".
 Mastering and mixing was handled by studio personnel Mike Bozzi and Neal Pogue, respectively.

 She first revealed the song's title in early April 2023, sharing a screenshot of the track as an audio file alongside two other songs to social media.
 Later that month, the title appeared again in a photo shared by the rapper of the preliminary tracklist of Scarlet (2023) while under development.
 Doja Cat began hinting the song's release after changing the location on her Twitter profile to "agora hills" in May 2023.
 On September 3, 2023, she shared a post on Instagram featuring her and the supporting cast at the song's music video shoot.
 Later that month, a snippet of the song was shared on her official website, and the release date was confirmed to be September 22.
 The song was released in tandem with Scarlet as the second single from the album.
-In the United States, it impacted rhythmic contemporary radio on October 3, and contemporary hit radio on November 14.
+In the United States, it impacted rhythmic contemporary and contemporary hit radio on October 31.